johnsaigle/go-unmaintained/README.md

 4. Run `make check` to ensure code quality
 5. Submit a pull request

-## License

-[License information would go here]

 ## Acknowledgments

-Inspired by [cargo-unmaintained](https://github.com/est31/cargo-unmaintained) for the Rust ecosystem.
+Inspired by [cargo-unmaintained](https://github.com/trailofbits/cargo-unmaintained) for the Rust ecosystem.